Delaware.gov logo

 Individuals applying for a Private Investigator ID Card/License

-Private Investigator Application – Individuals must be employed with a Class B or C Agency Licensed in Delaware.
+Private Investigator-Individual Application – Individuals must be employed with a Class B or C Agency Licensed in Delaware.

 When emailing please use the following subject line: last name, first name-Private Investigator Application (for example – smith, john-Private Investigator Application)